 The biggest mistakes that people make while engaging a professional is:

-- after finalising an agency, trust is very important. one must let them guide you.
-The interiors products and vendors are still unorganised in india.
+- After finalizing an agency, trust is very important. one must let them guide you.
+The interiors products and vendors are still unorganized in india.
 The quality and pricing still remain largely nebulous.
 Many professionals take care to curate good vendors and might insist on their usage for ease of product delivery.
 There tends to be suspicion on the motivation of the professional but remember, to trust your shortlisted agency

 - Plan your wishlist before meeting contractors/designers for your home.
-Clarity will save your time and give you a better pricing from your agency.
+Clarity will save you time and give you better pricing from your agency.
 Customers who are very unclear generally receive higher prices to buffer from uncertainty during design and selection

 - Choose the agency you want to engage for your work in a calm and non-rushed manner.
 Once you do, entrust them with the work.

-- Do finalise design first.
+- Do finalize design first.
 Insist on a complete set before starting so that there are no misunderstandings and surprises.
 Changes are a sure shot way to receive cost escalations and time delays

 - Don’t window shop for free design.
-Free design is a marketing exercise which is generally open ended and generic.
+Free design is a marketing exercise that is generally open-ended and generic.

 - Don’t engage many agencies in your flat, that always causes blaming and infighting.
 Time delays are inevitable

-- Dont second guess or micromanage your designer.
+- Don’t second guess or micromanage your designer.
 Leave some creative decision making for them as they are trained to deliver a project of delight that they add to their portfolio!